upb-lea/openmodelica-microgrid-gym/docs/parts/user_guide/examples.rst

 .. :file:: ../../../examples/single\_inverter\_current\_control\_safe\_opt.py

-In this example a three phase inverter is supplying via a filter (lc1) a load (rl1) like shown in the figure below.
+In this example a three phase inverter is supplying a load (rl1) via a filter (lc1) like shown in the figure below.
 From that model a FMU is built to create the environment.

 .. figure:: ../pictures/Modell.png
    :alt:

-An optimization methode developed by Berkenkamp et al.
+An optimization method developed by Berkenkamp et al.
 (https://arxiv.org/abs/1509.01066) called Safe Controller Optimization -
 safeopt - is used which takes a Gaussian process and Bayesian optimization to safely determine "optimal" controller parameters.
-The goal of the standard PI current controller is to supply a 15 A d-current to the load.
+The goal of the standard PI current controller is to supply an exemplary 15 A d-current to the load.

 The `generated FMU <fmu.html>`__ is used in the environment to build up a gym env like the examples from OpenAI Gym (https://gym.openai.com/).
-The gym enviroment is defined in (examples/single\_inverter\_current\_control\_safe\_opt.py, line 103).
+The gym enviroment is defined in (examples/single\_inverter\_current\_control\_safe\_opt.py).
 It generates a gym environment using

- - reward function (line 51)
+ - a reward function,
- - plotting the inductor values (current) from the lc1-filter (which should be controlled) like shown in the figure below
+ - plotting the inductor values (current) from the lc1-filter (which should be controlled) like shown in the figure below,
- - simulating 300 timesteps of delta\_t of the FMU grid.network\_singleInverter.fmu (Generated from the model in the plot abouve)
+ - simulating 300 timesteps of delta\_t of the FMU grid.network\_singleInverter.fmu (generated from the model in the plot above),
- - using the setpoints for the inverters (modulation indices) i1p{1,2,3} as inputs
+ - using the setpoints for the inverters (modulation indices) i1p{1,2,3} as inputs,
- - and the inductor currents and capactitor voltages of lc1-filter as ouptuts
+ - and the inductor currents and capacitor voltages of lc1-filter as outputs.

 .. figure:: ../pictures/i_abc_bk_kp15_Ki121.png
    :alt: